-Our faculty is comprised of committed teachers and mentors who actively work with students to make inquiries about the living world, to develop critical thinking skills and to integrate concepts from our broad-based curriculum to solve biological problems.
-From investigating cells to studying ecosystems, we emphasize a strong foundation in biology that includes practical classroom, laboratory and field experiences.
-Our small class sizes foster an excellent learning environment that truly values student-faculty interaction.
+Faculty in the Department of Biology are committed teachers and mentors who work with students to study the living world, develop critical thinking skills and integrate concepts from our broad curriculum to solve biological problems.
+From investigating genes and cells to studying ecosystems, we emphasize a strong foundation in biology that includes practical classroom, laboratory and field experiences.

-The biology department is housed on the first floor of the Hodson Science and Technology Center, a $20-million complex that opened in 2002.
-Classrooms and labs are designed to engage students in a rich variety of learning activities.
-All classrooms are equipped with the latest in multimedia teaching tools.
-Specially designed and equipped labs for ecology, microbiology, molecular biology, cell culture, physiology and animal behavior are available for coursework and student-faculty research collaborations.
+The Department of Biology is housed in the Hodson Science and Technology Center.
+Classrooms and labs are equipped with multimedia teaching tools, including access to web-based technologies.
+Specialized equipment and laboratories for ecology, microbiology, molecular biology, cell culture and physiology are available for course work and student-faculty research collaborations.